soundstorm/bt-mqtt-tracker/README.md

 # Raspberry Pi Bluetooth Device Tracker and MQTT Client

-This is a small script that turns a [Raspberry Pi 3](https://amzn.to/2PmapoY) into a MQTT device tracker for use with Home Assistant (or other IOT) equipment.
+This is a small script that turns a Raspberry Pi with Bluetooth into a MQTT device tracker for use with Home Assistant (or other IOT) equipment.

 This is useful if you have a bunch of Pi's around the home anyway, and want to increase the accuracy of the presence detection.